 If you are a resident of Cape Elizabeth (or you own property in Cape Elizabeth,) just bring a photo ID and something that shows your Cape Elizabeth address, such as a utility bill or other official piece of mail.
-You will be asked to fill out and sign an application for a library card, which will include your contact information and signature.
+You will be asked to fill out an application for a library card, which can be done ahead of time on the form found here.

 Library staff will create a library account for you and give you a plastic library card, which you will need to bring with you when you want to borrow library materials.
 Your library card will also allow you to access your library account online, as well as request items from our library or other libraries from home.